Psycholinguistics I/II - 2022-2023LING 640/641

 This course is a year-long foundation course sequence in psycholinguistics, aimed at graduate students from any language science field.
 The course assumes no specific background in psycholinguistics, including experimentation or statistics.
 The first semester course also requires only limited background in formal linguistics.
 But all students should have a serious commitment to some area of language science, and relevant expertise that they can contribute to the class group.

 Psycholinguistics is a broad field.
 In principle, it includes all areas of the mentalistic study of language, including the various fields of so-called formal/theoretical linguistics, plus language acquisition and the neuroscience of language.
-And while we’re at it, why not throw in language disorders and second language acquisition for good measure!
+And while we’re at it, why not throw in language disorders and second language acquisition for good measure.
 Due to this breadth, psycholinguistics can sometimes appear like a scientific archipelago – many interesting but disconnected islands.
-We will make no attempt to tour all of these islands in this course.
+We will make no attempt to tour all of these islands here.
 Instead, we will focus on trying to understand the overall space, how the pieces fit together, and recurring themes and problems.
-The course will focus on:
+We will focus on:

 - Understanding the landscape of psycholinguistics

 - Psycholinguistic thinking: finding good questions, evaluating evidence, resolving conflicts